dwl38/MPhil-Scientific-Computing/WA-1/README.md

     - `📜 view.tcl`: Tcl script for VMD to set up view settings (of my personal preference); use as `vmd <file> -e /path/to/view.tcl`

+    - `📜 analyze.py`: Python script for analyzing the chemical content of each frame in a trajectory, to tell if and when the TATB molecule(s) have decomposed

 - `📁 01-single-molecule`:  A series of NVT simulations of a single TATB molecule at various temperatures

 - `📁 02-three-molecules`: A short series of NVT simulations of three TATB molecules in dilute gas phase (abandoned halfway)